Deemo: Memorial Keys: Release

 Deemo: Memorial Keys was first screened at the 23rd Bucheon International Animation Film Festival on October 22, 2021.
 It was released theatrically in Japan on February 25, 2022, Thailand on March 17, and Taiwan on March 25.

-On June 4, 2022, American distribution company Eleven Arts announced that it has obtained the distribution license for Deemo: Memorial Keys.
-The film will be released in select U.S. theaters on February 2, 2023.
+On June 4, 2022, American distribution company Eleven Arts announced that it obtained the distribution license for Deemo: Memorial Keys.
+The film was released in select U.S. theaters on February 2, 2023.

 Reception

 Yuichi Shigeta of IGN commented that Deemo: Memorial Keys is generally respectful to the source material and would satisfy both newcomers and fans of the game, although it would not exceed the expectations of the latter.
 The flow of storytelling was considered reminiscent of the game despite the differences in media, and the addition of original characters does not interfere with the main storyline.
 While the animation is not very "adventurous", he recommended the film to be watched in theaters to enjoy the music to the fullest.